 Yes, this could affect how assets are distributed in the divorce.

-Dating with a pending divorce could complicate the process, even if the married parties are separated, because there could still be potential for disagreements and tension with working out the final agreement.
+Dating could complicate the process, even if the married parties are separated, because there could still be potential for disagreements and tension with working out the final agreement.
 Also, all of those reasons for the marriage failing and marital misconducts go into a different vision of assets.
-Even if they are separated, dating during the divorce process could cause complications.

 Additional ways dating with a pending divorce could complicate the divorce process include that sometimes the person that they are dating wants to get involved in the divorce process and starts making suggestions for how to divide up assets, thinking that they could get more than they are entitled.
 This could lead to confusing things for them as they are trying to listen to this person as well as their spouse and their attorney.

-Yes, dating with a pending divorce affect the court process, because if the other spouse does not take too kindly to it, they could bring it to the judge’s attention as one of the reasons the marriage failed and/or marital misconduct.
+Yes, it can affect the court process, because if the other spouse does not take too kindly to it, they could bring it to the judge’s attention as one of the reasons the marriage failed and/or marital misconduct.
 Different judges have different opinions on dating during the divorce process.
 Some may use the division of assets as a way to deal with the fact that one or both spouses were dating during the divorce.

 The common mistakes individuals make when they try to date while their divorce is pending include introducing a new significant other to children too soon.
 They could listen to that significant other’s advice on division of assets or the divorce process, in general or inadvertently they could cause delays and issues with resolving all issues through an agreement.